Act Now →

 TPE collectively caught their first song for a local campaign led by 350 Seattle advocating for a Green New Deal.
 The group began creating new songs and teaching them to groups of people to be sung at direct actions.
 When the COVID-19 pandemic hit in 2020, singing became one of the most “dangerous” activities physically, despite still being a powerful emotional and spiritual healing practice.
 TPE started hosting monthly online and outdoor community song circles to keep folks connected to their voices and each other.

-Today, TPE focuses on cultivating spaces for folks to reclaim the power of their voices by hosting intimate songcatching circles that center the voices of people of the global majority (BIPGM), organizing seasonal community song circles, and teaching songcatching and songtending skills to activists and community members.
+Today, TPE focuses on cultivating spaces for folks to reclaim the power of their voices by organizing seasonal community song circles, and teaching songcatching and songtending skills to activists and community members, and bringing the vitality of song to the streets.

 Contact